 Paula Yanes-Lukin, PhD

-Paula Yanes-Lukin, Ph.D. is an Assistant Professor of Clinical Psychology in the division of Child and Adolescent Psychiatry at Columbia University Medical Center/New York State Psychiatric Institute.
-She is the Director of Psychology at the Youth Treatment and Evaluation of Anxiety and Mood (Y-TEAM) Program/Children’s Day Unit (CDU), a day treatment and research program that offers evidence-based assessments and treatments for children and adolescent who are struggling due to difficulties with mood and anxiety.
+Paula Yanes-Lukin, Ph.D. is an Assistant Professor of Clinical Psychology in the Division of Child and Adolescent Psychiatry at Columbia University Medical Center/New York State Psychiatric Institute.
+She is the Director of Psychology at the Youth Treatment and Evaluation of Anxiety and Mood (Y-TEAM) Program/Children’s Day Unit (CDU), a day treatment and research program that offers evidence-based assessments and treatments for children and adolescents who are struggling due to difficulties with mood and anxiety.

 Dr. Yanes-Lukin graduated with her B.A. in psychology from Amherst College, and received her Ph.D. in Clinical Psychology from the University at Buffalo, the State University of New York.
 She completed her internship training at the Hudson River Regional Psychology Internship Consortium, and her postdoctoral training at the New York State Psychiatric Institute.

-Dr. Yanes-Lukin specializes in the provision of cognitive-behavioral therapy for anxiety and mood disorders, and has had training in Interpersonal Psychotherapy for Depressed Adolescents.
+Dr. Yanes-Lukin specializes in the provision of cognitive-behavioral therapy for anxiety and mood disorders and has had training in Interpersonal Psychotherapy for Depressed Adolescents.
 She has experience working with both adult and youth populations, as well as families.
 Her research interests include avoidance coping and novel treatments for anxiety and mood disorders in youth.

 - Assistant Professor of Clinical Psychology (in Psychiatry)